 Child Safe Scouting

-The safety and wellbeing of the children in our care is our number one concern and priority.
+The safety and wellbeing of the young people in our care is our number one concern and priority.
 As a thriving, modern organisation, we strive to be vigilant in identifying and eradicating child abuse.
 Our policy is to report allegations of child abuse to police, and other child protection authorities.

-If any such allegations are made, we report the allegations to the police and stand down any Leaders in respect of whom such allegations are made
+If any such allegations are made, we report the allegations to the police and stand down any adults in respect of whom such allegations are made.

 Child Protection and Scout Leaders